As we head into Breast Cancer Awareness Month, Dr Doni highlights one of our best strategies for preventing cancer—preventing oxidative stress.

 What is Oxidative Stress?

 The process of oxidation happens as our bodies metabolize (or process) the oxygen that we breathe and our cells produce energy from it.
-This process also produces free radicals –molecules that interact with the molecules within our cells resulting in damage (or stress) to nearby cells, mitochondria (which I will explain further in a coming article), and DNA.
+This process also produces free radicals –which interact with the molecules within our cells resulting in damage (or stress) to nearby cells, mitochondria, and DNA (our genes).

 Free radicals are normal and necessary to some degree.
 In addition to causing some damage, they also stimulate repair.
-It is only when so many free radicals are produced, and they overwhelm the repair processes, that it becomes an issue.
+It is only when the amount of free radicals produced overwhelms the repair processes that it becomes an issue.
 That is what we call oxidative stress.

 Oxidation happens under a number of circumstances including: